What is the License/Excise Tax

 For residential development, the license tax is paid prior to or at the time of building permit issuance.

 There are several payment options for payment of the license tax for non-residential development.
 These options are as follows.

 - The license tax can be paid prior to issuance of the building permit.

-- The license tax payment can be deferred to a later date, but must be paid prior to receiving a temporary or final Certificate of Occupancy on a structure.
+- The license tax payment can be deferred to a later date for non-residential uses, but must be paid prior to receiving a temporary or final Certificate of Occupancy on a structure.

 - The license tax payment can be deferred to the tenant finish permits on a shell building developments.

 - The license tax can be placed on a four (4) year payment plan.
+Payment plans require a bank letter of credit for the full amount due, incur interest, and may be prepaid without penalty.
 Contact the Development Services Staff at 816.969.1200 for additional information on this arrangement.